nbicocchi/learn-microservices/modules/communication-sync/slides/2 - Sync communication.md

 }
 ```

-**Thread pool exhaustion (on client side)**: Clients waiting for a response from the server consume system resources (threads, memory), which can be problematic in high-concurrency environments. **[unsolvable with synchronous approaches!]**
+**Thread pool exhaustion (on client side)**: Clients waiting for a response from the server consume system resources (threads, memory), which can be problematic in high-throughput environments. **[unsolvable with synchronous approaches!]**

 *Scenario*: A client queries the endpoint `/books` 100 times every second.
 Each request takes on average 1 second to complete.
 At any moment, the **client** has approximately 100 threads in a waiting state.
-Given that each thread requires 1MB of RAM, what happens if the books service stops responding for 10 seconds?
-The client will need ~1GB of RAM just to manage waiting threads.
+Given that each thread requires 2MB of RAM, what happens if the books service stops responding for 10 seconds?
+The client will need ~2GB of RAM just to manage waiting threads.

 ![](images/thread-pool.webp)